 Another issue is that absent teeth leave your gums exposed, making them more susceptible to harmful gum disorders and periodontal disease.
 Bridges can help protect the gums.

-During the initial visit, we will prepare the surrounding teeth by removing some of the enamel and dentin.
+During the initial visit for your dental bridge, we will prepare the surrounding teeth by removing some of the enamel and dentin.
 We then take an impression of your teeth to ensure that a precise model is constructed for your mouth.
 Once your fixed bridge is ready, it will be cemented to the abutment teeth and false replacement teeth called pontics will fill the space where the lost teeth were.

 There are various materials used in the construction of bridges: gold alloys, non-precious alloys, porcelain or a combination of each.
 When porcelain is used, we’ll usually bond it to either precious or non-precious metal.